mekas/CgHw1Template/README.md

 Explain how you are using others to complete the assignment.
 Are they simply copying, learn the ideas, learn how to adapt the AI or anything involving the process.
 State the people if any & Please be elaborate.
 Declare self tought if you solved this by yourself.

 # Commit Rules
 Use .gitignore to stripe any binaries from the resulting build before commit.
+If you cloned directly from the template, you are safe.